-Given a strong recovery in terms of the Group's financial performance, the Board of Directors recommends a total annual dividend distribution of QR 279 million for the year ended 31 December 2023, equivalent to QR 0.15 per share and representing 71% of the Group's net profits.
+As we concluded the year on a strong note, propelled by favorable industry dynamics and strategic achievements, and with outlook for our businesses.
+Therefore, after taking into account the Group's operating, investing and financing needs, the Board of Directors is pleased to recommend a total dividend distribution of QR 316 million for the year ended 31 December 2024, equivalent to QR 0.17 per share, representing 17% of the nominal share value.